Monday, April 22, 2024

 Serves 1 to 4

-Put an inch of water in a saucepan and bring to a boil over medium-high heat.
-Carefully put the egg or eggs into the saucepan and cover.
-Reduce the heat a little, and cook for exactly 7 minutes.
-I use a digital timer to ensure I have the time right.
-Seven minutes is what works for me.
-If you find the egg is cooked a little more than you like, reduce the time a little to see what works for you.
+Put 1 inch of water in a saucepan and bring to a boil over medium-high heat.
+Carefully place the egg or eggs in the pan and cover.
+(If you’re making more than one egg, you may want to put a steamer basket in the saucepan.
+This keeps them a little steadier and stops them knocking into each other.)
+Immediately reduce the heat slightly, and cook for exactly 7 minutes.
+I use a digital timer to get this right.
+If the egg is cooked more than you like, reduce the time slightly to find your perfect yolk.

-When the time is up, remove the cover, put the pan in the sink, and run cold water into it for 30 seconds to stop the egg from cooking.
-Remove the egg or eggs from the pan and eat whichever way you prefer.
+When the time is up, remove the cover, place the pan in the sink, and run cold water into it for 30 seconds to stop the cooking.
+Remove the eggs and eat them however you prefer.

-My preferred way of eating soft-boiled eggs is the way I ate them at my grandfather’s house in England—in an egg cup with toast soldiers, pieces of toast buttered and cut into strips to dip into the soft yolks.
-I put a little mound of salt and pepper on my plate to dip my spoon in between mouthfuls.
-I use an egg topper to take the top off.
-If you don’t have an egg topper, you can tap all over the top of the egg with a knife and then use the knife to cut the top off.
+My favorite way is the one I grew up with at my grandfather’s house in England—in an egg cup with toast soldiers, strips of buttered toast for dipping into the soft yolk.
+I put a little mound of salt and pepper on my plate to dip the spoon into between bites.
+I use an egg topper to remove the top, but you can tap the egg all over with a knife and then lift off the top.

-However, if you want to eat the egg smashed onto a piece of buttered toast, you can crack the just-cooked egg in the middle on a plate, split it in half, and scoop it right onto the toast with a spoon.
+If you want your egg smashed onto buttered toast, crack the egg in half over a plate and scoop it onto the toast with a spoon.

 Egg Toppers